 It’s also worth pointing out that the dimensions of the pitch are very different, being an indoor soccer field half as long and wide as an outdoor soccer pitch, being typically about 60 m long by 25 m wide.

-This leads us to another important difference, which is the number of players, since it has less space due to the dimensions of the pitch, it also needs fewer players than in indoor soccer, there are 6 players including the goalkeeper.
+Since there is less space due to the dimensions of the pitch, it also needs fewer players than in indoor soccer, there are 6 players including the goalkeeper.
 The size of the pitch also means that there is no offside rule.

 The duration of each match is also different because an indoor soccer match lasts 60 minutes vs. 90 minutes for an outdoor soccer match but also the distribution of the parts is different because indoor soccer has 4 quarters of 15 minutes where the first and third interruptions are 3 minutes and the second, the half-time is 15 minutes.